spryker/spryker-docs/docs/pbc/all/ratings-reviews/bazaarvoice/manage-in-the-back-office/disconnect-bazaarvoice.md

 You can always disconnect the Bazaarvoice app from your store.
 For example, after the trial period, you might decide not to continue with the app.

-Disconnecting the app removes the Bazaarvoice UGC and automatically restores the default Spryker [Product Ratings and Reviews feature](/docs/scos/user/features/{{site.version}}/product-rating-and-reviews-feature-overview.html) feature.
+Disconnecting the app removes the Bazaarvoice UGC and automatically restores the default Spryker [Product Ratings and Reviews](/docs/scos/user/features/{{site.version}}/product-rating-and-reviews-feature-overview.html) feature.

 To disconnect the Bazaarvoice app from your store, do the following